billgraziano/go-windows-svc/README.md

 ## Customizing

-All service boilerplate code is in the four files with a "svc-" prefix.
+All service boilerplate code is in the four files with a "svc_" prefix.
 There should be no need to modify this code.

 The only code you should need to change is in main.go.